itohio/EasyRobot/pkg/core/math/primitive/fp32/ALIGN_WITH_TF_PLAN.md

 ## Notes

 - **Gradient Operations**: **Dedicated gradient functions are recommended** for embedded systems.
 They provide better performance (zero allocations, single pass, better cache locality) compared to composing from primitives.
 Stride-based versions have been added for consistency with the tensor API and to support non-contiguous tensors.
+Stride-based versions now use generic operations (`generics.ElemWhere`, `generics.ElemApplyBinaryStrided`) which are highly optimized.

+- **Generic Operations**: Many operations now use generic implementations from `primitive/generics` package:
+  - Element-wise operations (Copy, Sign, Negative, Fill) use `generics.Elem*Strided[float32]`
+  - Comparison operations use `generics.Elem*Strided[float32]`
+  - Binary operations (Add, Sub, Mul) use `generics.ElemApplyBinaryStrided[float32]`
+  - Unary math operations (Square, Sqrt, Exp, etc.) use `generics.ElemApplyUnaryStrided[float32]`
+  - Scalar operations use `generics.ElemApplyUnaryScalarStrided[float32]`
+  - **Generic iterators are NOT used** - they are too slow for production use

+- **BLAS Operations**: Keep using fp32 BLAS operations (`Axpy`, `Scal`, `Gemm`, etc.) - these are highly optimized and should not be replaced with generics.

+- **Specialized Algorithms**: Convolutions, pooling, and reductions remain fp32-specific as they are specialized algorithms that cannot be easily genericized.

 - **Existing Operations**: Some operations may already exist but need to be extended (e.g., `Fill` exists but may need stride support, `ElemScale` exists but may need dst parameter support).

 - **Performance**: All new operations should be optimized for performance, using SIMD where possible and avoiding unnecessary allocations.
+When choosing between generics and fp32, prioritize the more efficient option.

 ## Implementation Summary